Last Updated: April 8, 2021

 The channel you display your ads on is very important and affects your CTR.
 LinkedIn has a primary purpose as a networking tool and offers limited outreach opportunities for advertisers.
 This can explain the minimal CTR of 0.06%.

-Facebook and Twitter are the main players when it comes to the greatest CTR advertising on social media.
+Facebook and Twitter are the main players when it comes to the greatest CTR advertising on social media, as half of the world population uses social media today.
 It’s interesting to note video ads on Facebook have a much higher click-through rate than normal ads on the platform.
 This once again proves people are more tempted to click on videos.

 Still, Facebook remains the preferred option for advertising.
 91.69% of social media advertisers opted for Facebook.
-Thus, it’s not a surprise many businesses use Facebook to generate pay per click revenue.
+Thus, it’s not a surprise many businesses use Facebook to generate pay-per-click revenue.
+You can give it a shot, too, with our step-by-step guide on creating a business Facebook page.

 You were promised knowledge about what a good click-through rate is.
 Now you have it.
 On top of that, you now know how to calculate your CTR.
-Compare that to the CTR benchmarks you saw and let us know if your CTR is good enough.
+Go and build your website, compare that to the CTR benchmarks you saw and let us know if your CTR is good enough.

 It’s up to you now.
 But remember – review42 is always one click away!